4 Leading Causes for Traffic Accidents

 In 2017 there were over 3,600 deaths related to traffic accidents in California.
 That is more than a 13 percent increase in traffic fatalities over 2015.
 The total number of injury-causing traffic collisions has likewise increased in California in recent years: According to the 2018 Annual Report from California’s Office of Traffic Safety (OTS), there were 273,069 traffic-related injuries in California, up from 252,299 in 2015, although slightly below the 2016 total of 277,231.
-Traffic safety experts and officials estimate that over 97 percent of traffic collisions are caused by driver error.
+Traffic safety experts and officials estimate that over 97 percent of traffic collisions and accidents are caused by driver error.
 What are drivers doing to cause so many traffic collisions in California and across the country?

 Driving while impaired by drugs or alcohol